Kodomonokuni Station (Aichi)

 Kodomonokuni Station (こどもの国駅, Kodomonokuni-eki) is a railway station in the city of Nishio, Aichi Prefecture, Japan, operated by Meitetsu.
+It serves the Aichi Kodomonokuni theme park.

 Lines

 Kodomonokuni Station is served by the Meitetsu Gamagōri Line, and is located 8.9 kilometers from the starting point of the line at Kira Yoshida.

 Station layout

 The station has a single side platform serving one bidirectional track.
 The station has automated ticket machines, Manaca automated turnstiles and is unattended.